rascol/Raspberry-Pi-PPS-Client/README.md

 ```
 The pps-client version must match the version of the Linux kernel on the RPi.
 The kernel version can be determined by running `uname -r` on an RPi terminal.
 Version matching is necessary because pps-client contains a kernel driver and all kernel drivers are compiled against a specific version of the Linux kernel and can only run on that kernel version.

 A few different Linux kernels are currently supported and more will be.
 This is not an ideal solution because it means that pps-client has to be re-installed if the kernel version is updated.
 Fortunately that will not happen unless you run `sudo rpi-update`.
 However, kernel development is proceeding very rapidly right now.
 Noticeable improvements occur from release to release.
 Our experience has been that is worthwhile to keep the kernel updated.
-The hope is that if there is enough interest in this project, the driver will be accepted into mainline in the upstream kernel and the version problem will go away.
+The hope is that if there is enough interest in this project, the driver will be accepted into mainline in the upstream kernel and the versioning problem will go away.

 # Uninstalling
 ---